 The largest city in Oregon, Portland is famous for its impeccable culinary scene and some of the best day and weekend trips in the state.
 The place sits roughly 17 miles east of the dreamy Columbia River Gorge.
-To the west, the magic of the coast with its powerful and at the same time soothing waves keeps the Portlanders mesmerized and busy with catching those untamed swells.
+To the west, the magic of the coast with its powerful and at the same time soothing waves keeps Portlanders mesmerized and busy with catching those untamed swells.

 Sightseeing and inspiring day trips and weekend escapes from the lovely city of Portland are not limited to the territory of just Oregon.
 Nestled about 10 miles south of the Washington state border, the city adds to its road-trip wagon a few destinations scattered farther north.